-- Unless children are acutely ill they should attend school - School will administer any prescribed medicine to facilitate this - All medicines must be in their original packaging and clearly labelled - All medication to be handed in to the office and a parental declaration completed and signed.
-Medicine will be locked away either in a cupboard or fridge as required. - All inhalers and certain creams to be handed to main office which will then be passed to teachers and stored in the allocated classroom bag which accompanies children around school and on trips - At the end of a course of treatment all remaining medication must be removed by parents from School and disposed of accordingly. - School will hold a supply of Calpol and salbutamol inhalers and will only administer if parental permission is received.
+- Unless children are acutely ill they should attend school - School will administer any prescribed medicine to facilitate this - All medicines must be in their original packaging and clearly labelled - All medication (except inhalers) to be handed in to the office and a parental declaration completed and signed.
+Medicine will be locked away either in a cupboard or fridge as required. - All inhalers to be handed to classroom teachers and stored in allocated classroom bag which accompanies children around school and on trips - At the end of a course of treatment all remaining medication must be removed by parents from School and disposed of accordingly. - School will hold a supply of Calpol and will only administer if parental permission is received.